COPY THE GREATS CORRECTLY

 Gary Sheffield played 22 MLB seasons, hitting 509 home runs.
 I think Julio's MLB career started in the early 1950s and ended in 2007 when he became the oldest MLB player to hit a home run.
 While I may have erroneously added a few years to Julio's actual MLB tenure, it's very safe to say these two guys were solid players over a long time.
 However, my eleven-year-old mind mistakenly tied their success to the way they held and wiggled their bats, which in turn led to much frustration when I couldn't find success using their quirky pre-pitch moves.
 I copied two players that warranted copying, but I mimicked the wrong thing.
 I copied the flare while being ignorant of what truly made them good hitters.

 Franco and Sheffield were both successful hitters in spite of their pre-pitch funkiness, and even if that wiggling and bat pointing had been the sole reason for their success, I still would've struggled because I didn't have the massive arm strength they had.
 There wasn't enough spinach in the world to get my eleven-year-old forearms strong enough to manipulate the bat like those Popeyes.
-The lesson I learned was that not all the things great players do are all that great, and moreover, not all the things professional hitters can do physically are things youth players can yet do.
+The lesson I learned was that not all the things great players do are all that great, and not all the things professional hitters can do physically are things youth players can yet do.

 CORRELATION DOES NOT EQUAL CAUSATION

-Many years have passed since those little league days, and since then, I've learned exactly who, and more importantly, what to copy and what to ignore.
+Many years have passed since those little league days, and since then, I've learned exactly who and, more importantly, what to copy and what to ignore.
 Franco and Sheffield were the correct players to learn from; however, I copied the wrong part of their hitting process.
 They were really good hitters in spite of the pre-pitch flare.
 The correlation did not equal causation.
 The lesson here is to be slow to copy the random things the great players do and triple down on copying the techniques that all great players share.

 Look for common actions, not the isolated glitz.
 In all likelihood, great players will be successful in spite of some of their unique ancillary movements.
 Fernando Valenzuela was probably not a good pitcher because he looked up to the sky during his delivery.
 Fernando was good in spite of the upward glance.
 My guess is he would have had a slightly lower ERA had he kept his eyes locked on the target and his head more stable during his delivery.
 The message here is twofold: first, identify the correct players to mirror, and then look to copy the commonalities.